andrzejewskimaciej/andrzejewskimaciej/README.md

 ## Hi there! 👋

 I'm Maciej Andrzejewski, Data Science Student at the Faculty of Mathematics and Information Science at Warsaw University of Technology.
 I'm passionate about programming and working with data.
 Also I find exploring new Data Science technologies and the underlying mathematical concepts particularly fascinating.
-I'm especially keen on R and enjoy using it for data analysis and visualization.
 In my free time, I immerse myself in literature.

 ## I've used: